 The land base is complex and popularly referred to as 'checkerboard' because the lands are intermingled with ownership either tribal, state, federal, Indian allotments, or private.

-The land status map (MAP 17) shows the ownership or management status of the land within Unit I. The acreages are as follows and corresponding percentages are indicated directly on the map:
+The land status map for Unit 2 (FIGURE 35) shows the ownership or management status of the land within Unit 2.
+The acreages are as follows and corresponding percentages are indicated directly on the map: